cast-org/figuration/docs/content/typography.md

 - Use a [native font stack]({{ site.baseurl }}/content/reboot/#native-font-stack) that selects the best `font-family` for each OS and device.
 - Use the `$font-family-base`, `$font-size-base`, and `$line-height-base` attributes as our typographic base applied to the `<body>`.
+- Use `$font-size-base` to scale the font size of text across all components.
+- Convert all `font-size` CSS rules to `rem` units, assuming the typical browser default of `1rem`=`16px` through the use of our `font-size()` Sass mixin.
+While *highly opinionated*, Figuration believes, this offers better accessibility than using `px` to define font sizes.
 - Set the global link color via `$link-color` and apply link underlines only on `:hover`.
 - Use `$body-bg` to set a `background-color` on the `<body>` (`#fff` by default).